chris-lovejoy/site/_posts/51 Stats ML /2024-11-15- 5 ways to reduce the risk and impact of hallucinations in your LLM product.md

 ---
 image:
-title: 5 ways to reduce the risk and impact of LLM hallucinations
+title: 5 ways to reduce the risk and impact of hallucinations in your LLM product
 permalink: reduce-hallucinations
 redirect_from:
 public_date: 2024-11-15